Lirt/velero-plugin-for-openstack/README.md

 Please note two facts regarding volume backups:
 1. The snapshots are done using flag `--force`.
 The reason is that volumes in state `in-use` cannot be snapshotted without it (they would need to be detached in advance).
 In some cases this can make snapshot contents inconsistent!
-2. Durability of backups in the cinder or manila backend depend on backup method that you will use.
-In most cases for proper availability, the snapshot need to be backed up to off-site storage (in order to survive real datacenter incident).
-Please consult if chosen backup method and your cinder or manila backend setup will result in durable backups with your cloud provider.
+2. Durability of backups in the Cinder or Manila backend depends on backup method that you will use.
+In most cases for proper availability, the snapshot needs to be backed up to off-site storage (in order to survive real datacenter incident).
+Please consult if chosen backup method and your Cinder or Manila backend setup will result in durable backups with your cloud provider.

 ### Native VolumeSnapshots